 |---|---|---|---|

-| Global VMS market size | $5.4–6.1B | $6.2–7.8B | 8–11% CAGR |
+| Global VMS market size | ~$4.5–5.0B | $6.0–6.9B | 17–19% CAGR |

-| On-prem / hybrid / pure cloud | 68 / 20 / 12% | 58 / 28 / 14% | Hybrid is fastest growing |
+| Deployment mix (on-prem/hybrid/cloud) | 68 / 20 / 12% | 58 / 28 / 14% | Cloud share rising fastest |

-| Avg incident response time | ~18 min | 62 sec (AI-equipped) | Manual triage still 8–25 min |
+| Avg incident response | ~18 min (manual) | under 1 min (AI) | Manual triage still 8–25 min |

-Feature 1 — AI-powered video analytics and intent detection
+Feature 1 — AI-powered video analytics

 Why it matters in 2026.
-Human review costs $8–15/hour per camera.
-AI cuts alert fatigue 87% and drops average incident response from 18 minutes to under 1 minute.
-Cost: $2,500–8,000 one-time for an edge analytics engine, or $0.50–2.50 per camera per month on a SaaS model.
+Human review runs $8–15 an hour per operator, and every false alert burns that time.
+Good analytics cut the false-positive load and drop average incident response from ~18 minutes to under one.
+Cost: $2,500–8,000 one-time for an edge analytics engine, or $0.50–2.50 per camera per month on SaaS.
+The catch: accuracy numbers on a vendor slide are measured on clean daytime footage — test on your worst camera, at night, in rain, before you sign.

-Feature 2 — Open architecture and ONVIF compliance
+Feature 2 — Open architecture and ONVIF

 Feature 3 — End-to-end encryption and zero-trust IAM

 Why it matters in 2026.
-GDPR Article 32, HIPAA Security Rule 164.312, and CCPA § 1798.100 all mandate encryption at rest, audit logs, and granular permissions.
-Ransomware on unencrypted NVRs rose 340% from 2023 to 2026.
+GDPR Article 32, HIPAA Security Rule 164.312 and CCPA all mandate encryption at rest, audit logs and granular permissions.
+And the threat is not hypothetical: the FCC keeps flagging surveillance gear with documented backdoors and CVSS-9.8 vulnerabilities.
 Cost: $1,500–5,000 for the encryption layer plus $3,000–8,000 for LDAP/SSO integration.
+Do this once, correctly, at the foundation — retrofitting encryption into a live VMS is miserable.

 Feature 4 — Multi-site scalability with edge cache

-Feature 8 — Privacy, compliance, and audit trails
+Feature 8 — Privacy, compliance and audit trails

 Feature 9 — Mobile-first apps with offline cache